 Starting the Engine

 Secondly, the engine is full of thousands of parts.
 All of the parts work in relation to each other.
 They all depend on each other.
 Perhaps these parts are things you need to do, or complexities that you need to solve.
 None of them are more important than the heart of the engine – the fire that creates the steam.

 3. Get Moving

-3. Get Perspective
+4. Get Perspective

 Have you forgotten why you are doing anything?
 Remember your goals.
 If you don’t have any, this is a powerful time to create some.
 Think big.
 When we procrastinate, we bury our heads in the sand.
 It’s time to look around and remember who we are and what we’re all about.

 5. Take Action

 The enemy of procrastination is action.
 Sometimes we procrastinate because action doesn’t seem to be accessible or meaningful.
 It always is.
 Find 3 things you can do straight away and get them done.
-Momentum starts with small movements.
+Momentum begins with small movements.

-5. Recognise Results
+6. Recognise Results

 Momentum is a mystical thing.
 It’s part reality, part mental.
-If you don’t recognise your achievements, then you may not be getting the full benefit of them as deposits in the bank of your momentum.
+If you don’t recognise your achievements, then you may not be getting the full benefit of them as deposits in your bank of your momentum.
 Take the time to consider what you’ve done well today or recently.
 Give yourself a pat on the back.